aazaadcoder/chatUp/notes.md

 1. when i close the tab after logging out when i try to retrive the tab the home page opens though token is not present

 2. unable to execute the seed script

+3. when we refresh the page the online users things breaks most probalby beacuse the socket in useauthstore data    is lost